Where to exchange money in Prague and how much?

 Where to go if you need to exchange higher amounts

-EXCHANGE CZ on Štefánikova street: here you will always get the best rates.
+Definitely EXCHANGE CZ on Štefánikova street: here you will always get the best (highest) rates.
 This is a brand new branch of EXCHANGE CZ, opened in January 2024.
 Unfortunately it´s a bit tucked away from the city center.
 So, if you only want to exchange small amounts like 50, 100 euro, it´s not worth it going there.
 You will spend 30 minutes just going there and 30 back.
 But if you are staying in the neighborhood, e.g. Lesser Town, Smíchov, Anděl, definitely stop by.
-Today (February 9) they offer 24.95 CZK for euro and 23.10 CZK for USD.
-Very nice rates.
+Today (September 13) they offered me 24.95 CZK for euro.

 Address: Exchange CZ Štefánikova 203/23 Prague 5 Smíchov.